batect/batect/README.md

 Take a look at the [getting started guide](docs/GettingStarted.md), or consult the [configuration file reference](docs/ConfigFile.md).

-There's also a [sample project](https://github.com/charleskorn/batect-sample) you can try.
+There's also a [sample project](https://github.com/charleskorn/batect-sample) you can try, and some [tips and tricks](docs/TipsAndTricks.md) you might want to look at.

 ## Should I start using this now?